SuhailP44/SuhailP44/README.md

 - 👋 Hi, I’m @SuhailP44
 - 👀 I’m interested in Sports and current affairs
 - 🌱 I’m currently learning integration technologies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Supply chain improvements
-- 📫 How to reach me ...

 <!---
 SuhailP44/SuhailP44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.